RULES & GUIDELINES

 Musicality

-A demonstration of the ability to creatively work with the timing of their individual music.
+Dancers will demonstrate their ability to creatively work with the timing of their individual music.
 This can be done in a variety of ways, including patterns, footwork, “hits”, tricks, etc.

 Technique